Ultimate 5.3 Vortec Engine Guide

 Upgrading the camshaft can add anywhere from 25-100 wheel horsepower, depending on the specific cam.
 By increasing lift and duration of the camshaft, the engine can in a lot more air and expel it quicker, making for much better power.

-Finally, if you are looking to crack 450 horsepower on your Vortec, the most cost effective modification is going to be forced induction.
+Finally, if you are looking to crack 450 horsepower the most cost effective modification is going to be forced induction.
 Either a supercharger or turbocharger are really the only ways to push past the 400 wheel horsepower mark, as naturally aspirated probably won’t cut it.
 Forced induction is a huge, and expensive, step, but the Vortec responds very well to boost.

 Great job on the article. very helpful.